-The grid size is the amount of trades the grid can allocate.
+- The grid size is the amount of trades the grid can allocate.
 A grid has normally between 10 and 25 orders.
 Open-ended grids should not be used, as the total market exposure cannot be controlled.

-The spacing is the gap in pips between trades of the grid.
+- The spacing is the gap in pips between trades of the grid.
 Such trades are generally spaced at 20-200 pip intervals.
 Big intervals are stable, can cover wide price ranges and are the best choice for live trading.
 On the other hand, small intervals are aggressive and more suited for trading championships.

-The lotsize for each of the trades of the grid.
+- The lotsize for each of the trades of the grid.

-The grid range is the price distance covered in total by the grid.
+- The grid range is the price distance covered in total by the grid.
 For example, a grid of 20 trades with a spacing of 100 pips covers a range of 2,000 pips.

-The grid exposure is the theoretical market exposure acquired if the grid is fully allocated.
+- The grid exposure is the theoretical market exposure acquired if the grid is fully allocated.
 For example, 20 trades of 0,01 lots represent a total exposure of 0,20 lots, or 20,000 U.S Dollars.

 Grid trading is much more profitable and safe if grids are allocated and configured manually by a responsible trader.
 To set up a grid, just follow the next steps.

-1. Load the EA to the chart
+- 1. Load the EA to the chart

-You will notice that, by default, the EA does not trade.
+- You will notice that, by default, the EA does not trade.
 You have to configure it.

-2. Choose a trading direction
+- 2. Choose a trading direction

-If you think the market is going up or is close to a support level, you can start a Long grid.
+- If you think the market is going up or is close to a support level, you can start a Long grid.
 Likewise, if you think the market is going down or is close to a resistance level, you can start a Short grid.
 If no trend is present, you might want to start a bidirectional grid.

-3. Choose the grid size, spacing and lot size
+- 3. Choose the grid size, spacing and lot size

-Enter the desired grid size, spacing and lotsize into the expert advisor.
+- Enter the desired grid size, spacing and lotsize into the expert advisor.
 For live trading, a spacing somewhere between 80 and 200 pips is recommended.
 These parameters directly affect the equity risk of the grid, which is displayed on the top-right corner of the chart.
 You should change these values, decreasing trades, spacing and/or lotsize until the risk of the grid is less than 50% of your account.
 If not, the EA will not trade.

-Once the EA is loaded with your settings, if the risk is not dangerous, it will start trading and cash-in trades at regular intervals until the the profit target, the market goes off range or you decide to close the grid.
+- Once the EA is loaded with your settings, if the risk is not dangerous, it will start trading and cash-in trades at regular intervals until the the profit target, the market goes off range or you decide to close the grid.
 The EA offers many other options such as profit targets, cash-in multipliers, price limits and different grid behaviors.
 These are covered in the user guide in more detail.

-When loading the expert to any chart, you will be presented with a set of options as input parameters.
+When loading the indicator to any chart, you will be presented with a set of options as input parameters.
 Don't despair if you think they are too many, because parameters are grouped into self-explanatory blocks.
-The only functional parameters are relative to the grid settings and all others are display settings.

-The trading direction sets the behavior of the grid.
+- The trading direction sets the behavior of the grid.
 The grid can be long, short or bidirectional.
 Each grid can have different settings, which values are examined below.

 - Bidirectional Profit Target

-When you are running a long and a short grid simultaneously, you can define a combined profit target.
+- When you are running a long and a short grid simultaneously, you can define a combined profit target.
 For example, one spacing unit.
 When the combined profits of both grids reaches your target, both grids are closed securing the profit, to later start trading again fresh.

-This parameter controls how the grid operates and what it does when all the trades of the grid are allocated.
+- This parameter controls how the grid operates and what it does when all the trades of the grid are allocated.
 In live trading, you would be changing the behavior of the grid according to what the market is doing and what you want to do with the grid -expand it or liquidate it-.